Victorlouisdg/cloth-competition/README.md

 Official repository for the [ICRA 2024 Cloth Competition :shirt:](https://airo.ugent.be/cloth_competition/).

-*Link to the dataset will be provided soon.*
+The dataset can be found [here](https://cloud.ilabt.imec.be/index.php/s/Sy945rbamg8JMgR).

 For general questions about the competition, please use our [Github Discussions page](https://github.com/Victorlouisdg/cloth-competition/discussions).
 ## Getting started